The following In-House Advisor guidance note provides comprehensive and up to date legal information covering:

-Competency frameworks are often greeted with a good degree of cynicism but by supporting that roll out with a training programme you enable delegates to ask questions, explore the framework and understand how it affects their role.
+Competency frameworks are often greeted with a good degree of cynicism, but by supporting the role out with a training programme you enable delegates to ask questions, explore the framework and understand how it affects their role.

 This Practice Note guides you through the stages of implementing a training programme to support the roll out of the framework.
 It covers:

 why training is required